joshgerdes/jekyll-uno/_posts/2023-10-21-Monitor-Azure-LandingZones-with-AMBA.md

 | ALZMonitorResourceGroupLocation | australiaeast                                   |
 | ALZMonitorActionGroupEmail      | <email@luke.geek.nz> |

-> If you want the alerts to go to more than one email address, add them as a comma-separated (i.e. "<email1@contos.com>, <email2@contoso.com>, <email3@contoso.com>")
+> If you want the alerts to go to more than one email address, add them as comma-separated (i.e. "<email1@contos.com>, <email2@contoso.com>, <email3@contoso.com>")

 8. Press Ctrl+X
 9. Press Y to save buffer
 10. Press Enter to overwrite the parameter json file.
 11. Before proceeding to the next step, you can cat the file *(cat ./alzArm.param.json)* to view it and make sure the parameters are correct and nothing else needs changing.
-12. Now that the parameters are sorted, its time to deploy:
+12. Now that the parameters are sorted, it is time to deploy:

     $location = 'AustraliaEast'
     $psedudoRootManagementGroup = "mg"
-    New-AzManagementGroupDeployment -ManagementGroupId $psedudoRootManagementGroup -Location $location -TemplateUri  '<https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/alzArm.json>' -TemplateParameterFile  'alzArm.param.json'
+    New-AzManagementGroupDeployment -ManagementGroupId $psedudoRootManagementGroup -Location $location -TemplateUri  '<https://raw.githubusercontent.com/Azure/azure-monitor-baseline-    alerts/main/patterns/alz/alzArm.json>' -TemplateParameterFile  'alzArm.param.json'

-> The ARM template location needs to be internet accessible due to links in the ARM template, to dependent resources, although the parameter file can be sourced locally.
+> The ARM template location needs to be internet accessible due to links in the ARM template to dependent resources, although the parameter file can be sourced locally.
 > Error: Code=InvalidTemplate; Message=Deployment template validation failed: 'The template variable 'deploymentUris' is not valid: The language expression property 'templateLink' doesn't exist, available properties are 'template, templateHash, parameters, mode, provisioningState'..
 Please see [https://aka.ms/arm-functions](https://learn.microsoft.com/azure/azure-resource-manager/templates/template-functions?WT.mc_id=AZ-MVP-5004796) for usage details.'

 All going well after a few minutes – your initiatives and policies have been deployed.